-Financial need is the difference in the cost of education (COE) and the Expected Family Contribution (EFC) number (family’s ability to pay for those college costs).
+Financial need is the difference in the cost cost of attendance (COA) and the Expected Family Contribution (EFC) number (family’s ability to pay for those college costs).

 Not necessarily.
-For the 2010-2011 school year, in order to be considered as an independent student for purposes of financial aid, you must be able to answer yes to at least one of the following
+For the 2015-2016 school year, in order to be considered as an independent student for purposes of financial aid, you must be able to answer yes to at least one of the following statements:

-- Are you currently serving on active duty in the U.S. Armed Forces for purposes other than training or are you a veteran of the U.S. Armed Forces?*
+- the student is a qualified veteran of the U.S. military, or currently serving on active duty in the U.S. armed forces for purposes other than training; or

 What is verification?